 Some success stories of our scuba diving club in finding lost jewelry

-- A wedding symbol worn by a young man 10 years ago at his wedding.
-The wedding ring was an expensive product adorned with 22 gemstones and made of white gold.
-The ring was lost at the footbridge of Ungurmala, Guest House.
-The search underwater lasted 1.5 hours, the diver's equipment, searching all possible place, when the air in the 10-liter, 200Bar cylinder was coming to an end, the ring was found on the other side of the footbridge.
-As the owner of the pavilion ring, a friend gave "High five", the ring bounced off his finger, hit the footbridge.
-Searching the indicated, it was found that it fell 1.5 meters over the footbridge.
-It turned out that the ring was pierced over the footbridge and was located about ~3 meters from the place of loss.
-During the search, ~kg of metal scrap - nails, screws and wrenches - were highlighted.
+- Gold ring found: The symbol of marriage that the young man had worn 10 years ago at his wedding.
+The wedding ring was an expensive item adorned with 22 precious stones and made of white gold.
+The ring was lost near Ungurmala, the guest house footbridge.
+The underwater search lasted 1.5 hours, in the diver's equipment, searching every possible place, when the air in the 10-liter, 200Bar cylinder was running out, the ring was found on the other side of the bridge.
+As the owner of the ring told, the friend gave a "High five", the ring came off his finger, hit the footbridge.
+Searching the indicated found that it fell 1.5 meters over the footbridge.
+It turned out that the ring was thrown over the footbridge and was about ~3 meters from where it was lost.
+During the search, ~kg of metal scraps - nails, screws and spanners - were found.
 The lost ring was returned to its owner.

-- The symbol of marriage, which the young man Jānis wore two weeks ago at his wedding.
-The ring was special because it was made of gold items left in the heritage of the ancestors.
+- Gold ring found: The symbol of marriage that the young man Jānis had worn two weeks ago at his wedding.
+The ring was special because it was made from the gold things left by the ancestors.
 While swimming, the young man lost his ring, it slipped off his finger.
-With the help of a diver's hands and a metal detector, it was found in a backyard pond, 1-3 meters deep.
+With the help of a diver's hands and a metal detector, it was found in the backyard pond, 1-3 meters deep.
 The lost ring was returned to its owner.

-- Gold chain, which the young man had lost while swimming in the river, depth 1-2 meters.
-The search for the diver's equipment with a metal detector was hampered by reinforced concrete slabs.
-The background created by the reinforcement did not allow the use of a metal detector in search work.
-The soil was inspected visually and the soil was searched, all piles of stones.
-In a pile of stones, a lost gold chain was found under water.
-Half an hour passed and it was in his hand.
-Near Riga, the owner jumped into the river to cool off from the heat of the sun.
-Came out without pride - heavy gold chains.
-The diver helped to find the drowned property.
+- Gold chain found: which the young man had lost while swimming in the river, depth 1-2 meters.
+Searching the diver's equipment with a metal detector was made difficult by the concrete slabs, which had fittings.
+The background created by the fixture prevented the use of a metal detector in search operations.
+The bottom, all piles of stones were inspected visually and searched.
+A lost gold chain was found in one pile of stones, under water.
+Half an hour passed and it was in hand.
+Near Riga, the owner jumped into the river to cool off from the sun.
+He came out without his pride - a heavy gold chain.
+A diver helped find the drowned property.
 The lost jewel was returned to its owner.